christianadriano/STIGS-Artifact/README.md

 Expected Output: (1) Knowledge Deployment Graph (Figure 1 in paper), (2) Distinct Paths Graph (3) Deployment graph of services (4) No. of Interference Graphs (STIG) based on applied Graph Embedding rules ( Ranked STIGs )

-Main file is STIG_generation that is calling other files to product STIGs(Spatio-Temporal Interference Graphs)
+Main file is STIG_generation that is calling other files to generate STIGs(Spatio-Temporal Interference Graphs)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 Customize Scenario: